aminoa/blog/content/posts/open-source/index.md

 - 2018: Microsoft acquires Github for $7.5 billion
 - 2019: IBM acquires Red Hat

 ## Book Summaries

 ***It's telling that most of these books are over 20 years old....***

 ### For Fun and Profit: A History of the FOSS Revolution ([Tozzi](http://christozzi.com/), 2017)

+#### *Forward*

+This book did a really good job at not just giving a summary of the FOSS movement but doing analysis of previous summarizations of FOSS/open source as well as attempting to contextualize many of these figures.
+It isn't the most in-depth for Linus Torvalds or Richard Stallman but it is benefitted on not zooming in too much on one particular figure; furthermore, it is (semi?.... ok almost a decade old wow) recent so it covers more ground that most articles/books on the subject.
+It starts off in Bell Labs with Unix, progressing into GNU and the movement tha† Stallman kicked off, then heading into Torvalds' kernel and how the combined GNU/Linux system was adopted by companies and mainstreamed over the coming decades.

 #### Chapter 1: The Path to Revolution Unix and the Origins of Hacker Culture